bgrose/TeachingPython/Introduction/Examples.md

 **Exercise 5:**
 Write a function called `exercise5(age)`.
 This function should use if-elif-else statement to print out "Have a glass of water." for anyone under 7; "Have a Coke." for anyone under 21, and "Have some Sangria." for anyone 21 or older.<br /><br />
 **Exercise 6:**
-Write a function called `exercise6()` that computes the area of a trapezoid.
-Here is the formula: `A = (1/2)(b1+b2)h`.
-In the formula b1 is the length of one of the bases, b2 the other.
-The height is h and the area is A. Use input statements to ask for the bases and the height.
-Convert these input strings to real numbers using `float()`.<br /><br />
-**Exercise 7:**
-Write a function `exercise7()` that takes a list called `list` and does all of the following, each on a separate line.
+Write a function `exercise6()` that takes a list called `list` and does all of the following, each on a separate line.
 Recall that lists start numbering with an index of 0.

 -   print the whole list
 -   print the item with index 0